-Overview of the planning process (see details below): - 1.
-Choose a project header from the project header pile - 2.
+Overview of the planning process (see details below):

+- 1. Choose a project header from the project header pile - 2.
 Find an eligible place for the project plan.
 Conduct nature surveys if there are not enough face-up tiles in a good place. - 3.
 Pay the planning cost (1€) - 4.
 Place the header and tokens on the eligible place - 5.
 Permit process CHOOSE A PROJECT HEADER As a developer player you start by selecting a project header tile.
 You can choose any project header you want from the available project header pile.
 There are several icons in each of the project headers which affect where you can build the project, and how many project tokens it requires.

-on one of the company of the compa

-PROJECT HEADER SYMBOLS

-Each matching symbol gives +1 points for each constructed token if the developer role with this symbol is in play
+PROJECT HEADER SYMBOLS Each matching symbol gives +1 points for each constructed token if the developer role with this symbol is in play

-Energy - Energetic Futurist See the Calculating the Score section on page 36 for more information on points.
+See the Calculating the Score section on page 36 for more information on points.
 Shape symbol indicates the shape of the project and shows where the project can be placed on the game board.
 The tokens must be placed adjacent to each other and one of them must touch the project header.

-Size number indicates the size of the project.
-The size of the project refers to the amount of project tokens (1-5) you need in planning the project.
-Note that the size of the project does not affect the planning cost (1€) of the project.
 ELIGIBLE PLACE Place the project header next to the game board, to indicate where you want to plan the project.
 Then place the tokens planning side up onto the nature tiles, starting with the one next to the project header.
 All the nature tiles must be eligible for a project before you place the tokens on them.